iamjoydevdas/Interviews/README.md

 # Interviews

 ## Tell Me About Yourself
-I’m a Senior Software Engineer with around 15 years of experience building large-scale backend systems.
+Yeah, so I’m a Senior Software Engineer with about 15 years of experience, mostly working on large backend systems.

-Currently at Sainsbury’s, I work on Java and Spring Boot microservices running on AWS and Kubernetes, supporting customer-facing retail platforms.
-My focus is on production readiness — reliability, observability, performance, and incident handling.
+At the moment, I’m at Sainsbury’s.
+I work on Java and Spring Boot microservices that run on AWS and Kubernetes, supporting customer-facing retail platforms.
+A big part of my job is making sure things run properly in production — reliability, monitoring, performance, and handling incidents when they happen.

-Before that, I worked on distributed systems at Cognizant for large enterprise clients including BNY Mellon, Mastercard, and Visa, and I also mentor engineers across teams.
-I enjoy owning services end to end and working on systems where scale and reliability really matter.
+Before that, I was at Cognizant, working on distributed systems for large enterprise clients like BNY Mellon, Mastercard, and Visa.
+I also spent time mentoring engineers across different teams.

-OR

-Senior Software Engineer with 15+ years of experience designing, building, and operating high-availability, fault-tolerant distributed systems across retail, fintech, and payments domains.

-Currently at Sainsbury’s, I work on backend microservices using Java and Spring Boot, deployed on AWS and Kubernetes, supporting customer-facing platforms at real retail scale.
-My focus is on event-driven systems, production readiness, observability, and resilience—ensuring services behave reliably under peak demand, not just in design documents.

-Previously at Cognizant, I worked on distributed payment systems for clients including BNY Mellon, Mastercard, and Visa, contributing to architecture decisions around security, performance, and fault tolerance, and mentoring engineers across teams.
+In my day-to-day work, I usually own services end to end — from designing and building them to deploying, monitoring, and fixing issues, including doing root cause analysis.
+I work closely with product managers and other stakeholders and take responsibility for what I deliver.

-I regularly own services end-to-end—from design and implementation to deployment, monitoring, incident response, and RCA.
-I enjoy mentoring junior engineers, collaborating closely with product and stakeholders, and taking clear ownership of product-facing services.
-While primarily backend-focused, I’m comfortable working full-stack when needed and partnering with frontend teams to deliver complete customer experiences.
+I’m mainly backend-focused, but I’m comfortable working full-stack when needed and working closely with frontend teams to deliver complete customer experiences.

-I’m motivated by building platforms teams can trust and systems customers never have to think about, where strong engineering fundamentals make a real impact at scale.
+Overall, I enjoy building systems that teams can trust and that customers don’t really have to think about, where strong basics keep systems reliable as they grow.
 ## Do you have experience owning production systems?
 ```angular2html
 Yes.
 I own services end-to-end — from development and deployment to monitoring,